The Tick Tock Triple-Decker Turkey Club

 Ingredients

-• white sandwich bread3 slice
+• square white sandwich bread3 slices

 • heavy-duty mayonnaise3 tbsp

-• applewood smoked bacon4 strip
+• applewood smoked bacon4 thick strips

-• deli turkey breast6 oz
+• oven-roasted deli turkey breast6 oz

-• iceberg lettuce2 large leaf
+• iceberg or romaine lettuce2 large leaves

-• beefsteak tomato2 thick slice
+• beefsteak tomato2 thick slices

 • kosher salt1/4 tsp